 Emperor David was anointed a second time by God Himself.
-Yet we see how Samuel, even after many years of ministry, was tempted to decide to anoint Israel’s new king by appearances.
+Yet we see how Samuel, even after many years of ministry, was tempted to decide to call Israel’s new king by appearances.
 But when God chooses, man is silent.

 Samuel was put in the choice between God’s will for him and the possibility of losing his life or not putting his life at risk.

 The prophet Nathan mercilessly rebuked the king for such an offense.
 The son born of adultery dies shortly after birth.
 David bitterly repented his guilt, begging for forgiveness in the penitential psalm 50 (51): ‘Have mercy on me, O God, and according to your great goodness, blot out my transgression.’

 David wrote Psalm 50 because he commanded Bathsheba’s husband to be sent to the front lines of war, where he died.
 And because of him, an innocent man shed his blood.